bjoernQ/puny-tls-esp32c3-demo/README.md

-# Using tiny-tls-rs on ESP32-C3
+# Using puny-tls-rs on ESP32-C3

-This connects to www.google.com:443 and prints the first few bytes of the index page.
+This connects to tls13.akamai.io:443 and does a GET request on the index page.

-This uses `tiny-tls-rs` to handle the TLS connect.
+This uses [puny-tls](https://github.com/bjoernQ/puny-tls) to handle the TLS connect.

-In order to build this you need to set `SSID` and `PASSWORD` environment variables.
+In order to build this you need to set `SSID` and `PASSWORD` environment variables AND you need to do a release build!